DireElf/DireElf/README.md

 - Hi! 👋 I’m Alexander Krasowsky
 - 👀 I’m interested in conversation with people all around the world ^_^
-- 🌱 I’m currently learning Java via Hexlet
+- 🌱 Currently learning: Java via [Hexlet](https://hexlet.io)
-- 📫 How to contact me: Telegram: https://t.me/DireElf || Email: 3672@mail.ru
+- 📫 How to contact me: Telegram: https://t.me/DireElf

 <!---
 DireElf/DireElf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.